-- (a) The LLB degree that is preceded by first Bachelor's Degree is awarded with distinction if a student complies with the requirements for obtaining a qualification with distinction in the General Rules and Faculty Rule E1.7.
-However, the General Rule stipulating that exemptions or recognitions from a completed qualification(s) are taken as additional residential years in respect of the new, completed qualification will not apply.
-This implies that that exemptions or recognitions from the first Bachelor's Degree will not be taken as additional residential years in respect of the LLB as a second Bachelor's Degree. - (b) The following additional requirements will apply:
+(a) The LLB preceded by BCom (Law) is awarded with distinction if a student complies with the requirements for obtaining a qualification with distinction in the General Academic Rules and Faculty Rule E1.7.
+However, contrary to the General Academic Rules, exemptions or recognitions from the BCom (Law) will not be taken as additional residential years in respect of the LLB.

-- (i) In the first Bachelor's Degree, the student should not have failed any module that is required for obtaining the LLB in terms of Faculty Rule E1.8. - (ii) The first Bachelor's Degree should have been completed within the minimum prescribed period. - (iii) The LLB that was preceded by a BCom (Law) should be completed within a maximum of two years and the LLB that was preceded by a Blur (Financial Planning Law) should be completed within a maximum of three years.
+- (b) The following additional requirements will apply: - (i) In the BCom (Law), the student should not have failed any module that is required for obtaining the LLB in terms of Faculty Rule E1.8. - (ii) The BCom (Law) should have been completed within the minimum prescribed period. - (iii) The LLB preceded by a BCom (Law) should be completed within a maximum of two years.